 WordPress CMS can be downloaded by clicking on this link.

-WordPress DownloadOr you can use a 1-click WordPress Installation from your hosting provider (most hosting providers offer it).
+You can also use a 1-click WordPress installation from your hosting provider (most hosting providers offer it).

 4. A Sales Funnel Builder Plugin for WordPress

-The sales funnel builder plugin for WordPress is a plugin specifically designed to create sales funnels on the WordPress platform.
+The sales funnel builder plugin for WordPress is specifically designed to create sales funnels on the WordPress platform.

-My #1 suggestion would be to choose the OptimizePress WordPress plugin for this.
+My #1 suggestion is to choose the OptimizePress WordPress plugin.

-This is an extremely flexible and one of the most popular sales funnel-building WordPress plugins specifically designed for creating sales funnels.
+This is an extremely flexible and one of the most popular sales funnel-building WordPress plugins designed to create sales funnels.

 It has tons of the most intricate functionality and is relatively inexpensive.